fullstack-hy2020/fullstack-hy2020.github.io/src/content/3/en/part3c.md

 #### 3.18*: Phonebook database step 6

-Also update the handling of the <i>api/persons/:id</i> and <i>info</i> routes to use the database, and verify that they work directly with the browser, Postman, or VS Code REST client.
+Also update the handling of the HTTP GET <i>api/persons/:id</i> and <i>info</i> routes to use the database, and verify that they work directly with the browser, Postman, or VS Code REST client.

 Inspecting an individual phonebook entry from the browser should look like this: